 Pakistan’s Defence Day [Sept.06] is one of the most vital events of Pakistan’s history.
-Fifty years ago, on September 6, 1965, Indian army crossed the international borders of Pakistan without a formal declaration of War.
-It was a time when not just our brave soldiers but the entire nation stood up to defend the motherland and compelled the Indian Army to escape from the battlefield, eventually a ceasefire came into effect on September 23, 1965 under the auspices of the United Nations due to an intervention of then superpowers i.e. USSR and the USA.
+On September 6, 1965, the Indian army crossed the international borders of Pakistan without a formal declaration of War.
+It was a time when not just our brave soldiers but the entire nation stood up to defend the motherland and compelled the Indian Army to escape from the battlefield, eventually, a ceasefire came into effect on September 23, 1965 under the auspices of the United Nations due to an intervention of then superpowers i.e. USSR and the USA.

 Those seventeen days truly portrayed what was once said by the legendary French general= Napoléon Bonaparte, “There are only two forces in the world, the sword and the spirit”.

-Here, brandsynario.com has collected few of the observations of the international and national media as an evidence of this awesome combination of sword and spirit of the Pakistani nation during war that will refresh the war memory of the youth and old from our history:
+Here, brandsynario.com has collected a few of the observations of the international and national media as evidence of this awesome combination of sword and spirit of the Pakistani nation during the war that will refresh the war memory of the youth and old from our history:

 Jubilant Pakistani troops after capturing the Rajput Fort of Kishengarh Rajasthan.
 [Photo courtesy: Capt.
 Azhar Ali and Mubashir Taqi.]